 Senior HR Job Titles

-Higher levels of HR include:
+Higher levels of within an HR team include:

 Human resources consultants focus on effectively utilizing personnel to achieve the goals of a company.
 They devise strategies to make the most effective use of personnel within a company.

-HR directors oversee a region or multiple locations or serve as the highest-ranking member of HR within a single company (though not always).
+HR directors oversee a region, or multiple locations, or serve as the highest-ranking member of HR within a single company (though not always).
 They are responsible for building annual budgets and often make decisions about buying software, systems, and negotiating benefits offerings for the company.

 Other senior HR titles include recruiting director, chief diversity officer, and chief human resources officer.

 The VP of HR works with the executive team concerning business objectives and is responsible for understanding how the HR-focused programs and services drive company revenue.
 They also try to integrate people into the full scope of business operations and evaluate how staff benefits the overall business.